-Besides the ads, you could also receive browser transfers to the main web page of Search Baron, which is known to be generally unsecure and lacks HTTPs security:
+Besides the ads, you could also receive browser transfers to the main web page of this hijacker, which is known to be generally unsecure and lacks HTTPs security:

 HTTPS is a security protocol that is almost mandatory if you want your site to be safe for users.
 Lacking this protocol makes the site not only suspicious but susceptible to malware infections as well.

 The ads that are displayed by the browser hijacker may lead you to several unwanted locations, the main of which could turn out to be: